- Dean of Students Home

 As the referring party, you must submit all information/knowledge that you have about the incident, including information from witnesses, any contact you have with the student, any documentation such as tests, notes, term papers, assignments and police/incident reports that pertain to the incident, etc.

 5. Will I attend the informal conference to give my side of the incident?

 No, the referring party does not attend the informal conference.
-The Assistant Dean of Students meets with the student in a confidential one-on-one meeting.
+The Associate Dean of Students meets with the student in a confidential one-on-one meeting.
 In the event of a formal hearing, the referring party will be called to provide testimony on the facts of the case.